Ruuskanen/SudokuSolver/README.md

 # SudokuSolver
-Python code to solve a sudoku.
+Python code to solve a sudoku..